ing-bank/lion/docs/components/calendar/use-cases.md

 ---
+title: 'Calendar: Use Cases'
 parts:
+  - Calendar
-  - 'Calendar: Use Cases'
+  - Use Cases
-title: 'Calendar: Use Cases'
 eleventyNavigation:
   key: 'Calendar: Use Cases'
   order: 0
   parent: Calendar
-  title: 'Calendar: Use Cases'
+  title: Use Cases
 ---

 # Calendar: Use Cases